saifullah73/Test-Suite-Reduction/README.md

 Executes multiple runs of DDMin
 `node ddMin-ensemble.js <numbers of runs to execute> <path to csv> <tolerance>`
 Example
 `node ddMin-ensemble.js 10 experiments/async-new.csv 10`

+### testCaseSelection
+Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case
+`node testCaseSelection.js <path to csv>`